Offirmo/offirmo-monorepo--2021-legacy/4-tools/memories-sorter/README.md

 ### Phases
-1. **exploration** the file system will be recursively explored at the given location
+1. **FS exploration** the "root" folder is recursively explored
+   1. all "memory" files have their "primary" infos read: hash, fs and exif (if any)
+   2. all "notes" are migrated and merged into one big repo
-1. **consolidation** once all the files are explored, we can now consolidate the data, ex. merging notes and inferring folder types from their content
+2. **consolidation** once all the files are explored, we can now consolidate the data, ex. merging notes and inferring folder types from their content
-1. **de-duplication** files sharing the same hash will be assessed and only the best copy we'll be kept
+3. **de-duplication** files sharing the same hash will be assessed and only the best copy we'll be kept
-1. **in-place normalization**
+4. **in-place normalization**
-1. **sorting**
+5. **sorting**
-1. **cleanup**
+6. **cleanup**

 ### State & actions